 1942 - During World War II, the U.S. Naval Operating Base at Auckland, New Zealand, is established.

 1943 - While conducting daylight reconnaissance of the Bay of Naples to investigate German shore battery activity on the Sorrento Peninsula, Motor Torpedo Boats PT 204 and PT 209 are showered with water from near-hits but escape damage.
 They chart the location of the battery before leaving the area.

-1981 - Philippine Navy frigate, Datu Kalantia, previously, USS Daniel Booth (DE 170), is forced aground by Typhoon Clara while at anchor near Clayan Island, 340 miles north of Manila.
+1981 - Philippine Navy frigate, Datu Kalantia, previously, USS Booth (DE 170), is forced aground by Typhoon Clara while at anchor near Clayan Island, 340 miles north of Manila.
 USS Mount Hood (AE 29), with a special medical team embarks and joins in on rescue operations on Sept.
 21. Only 18 members of the crew survive.